 Ballast Water Treatment System

-1. What is the Ballast Water Treatment System
+1. Ballast Water Treatment System

 Ballast water treatment systems (BWTS) are indispensable mechanisms installed on ships to sanitize ballast water, crucial for maintaining stability and preventing ecological disruptions during voyages.
 By effectively removing harmful organisms and pollutants, BWTS upholds marine ecosystem health while safeguarding vessel operation and global biodiversity.

-2. Types of BWTS
+2. Types of Ballast Water Treatment System

 2.1:- UV Ballast Water Treatment System

-UV ballast water treatment systems are like special lights installed in ships’ water pipes.
+UV BWTS system have special lights installed in ships’ water pipes.
 When the ship fills or empties its ballast tanks, water passes through these UV lights.
 The powerful UV light kills tiny organisms like bacteria and viruses by damaging their DNA.
-This stops them from reproducing and spreading into new areas.
+This stops them from reproducing and spreading into new areas.Â

 UV treatment is good because it doesn’t need chemicals, so it’s safer for the environment.
 Plus, it’s easy to maintain and lasts a long time, which saves money for ship operators.